_______________

 occurs in moderately exposed to highly exposed locations from 5-27 m

 (16-90 ft) and vibrates its gills.
-An 8 mm animal laid a 1.5 whorl,
+It lays a pale peach to cream egg

-hatched in four days in the laboratory.
+mass that hatches in four to six days in the laboratory.
+It probably

 Distribution: